Jimmy Hill (American football): Early life

-Pro football career
+Professional career

 With Billy Stacy, Larry Wilson and Jerry Norton, Hill was an idea corner threat for the Cardinals, and Wilson cited him as a mentor during his rookie season about how to be a professional.
 He was named to the Pro Bowl in three straight seasons from 1960 to 1962, owing to his status as a shut-down corner, which resulted in four interceptions in 1961 and two in 1962.
 Hill was cited by numerous players and coaches as an efficient corner, with Del Shofner calling him "inhuman" and his backfield coach Ray Willsey calling him one of the best of the league, and Hill did not allow a touchdown pass from 1960 to 1962.

 Hill's career highlights were overshadowed by his performance in a game on October 20, 1963, against the Green Bay Packers.
 When making a tackle on quarterback Bart Starr on the sideline, Starr kicked Hill in the mouth only for Hill to follow with a punch to the face of Starr.
 He was assessed a 15-yard penalty and ejection; Hill lost two teeth on the kick while Starr broke a bone in his throwing hand and missed four games while neither was suspended.
 Hill apologized to Starr after the game, which Starr forgave, but Sports Illustrated covered the story a few weeks later and portrayed the moment as a negative one for Hill, with journalist Walter Bingham calling it "the most reprehensible play of the season" (either by ignoring or not knowing of Hill's apology).
 Hill was booed by the St. Louis crowd after the story broke out, and he was quoted as saying that it hurt him deeply to the point where he did not want to be introduced with the other starters before games.
 He retired briefly after the 1964 season but returned to do stints with the Lions and Chiefs in 1965 and 1966, with the latter tenure of three games earning him a championship (although he did not play in the postseason run for the Chiefs).
 Years later, Hill was cited by The Arizona Republic as the 98th best player in Cardinals history.